 During the remainder of the first full fuel tank:

-- Vary the operating speed often, do not continue running for a long time at any one speed. - Avoid full-throttle starts and rapid acceleration. - Use no more than 5,000 rpm. - Do not carry a passenger.
+- Vary the operating speed often, do not continue running for a long time at any one speed. - Avoid full-throttle starts and rapid acceleration. - Use no more than 3/4 throttle. - Do not carry passengers.

 Exhaust Emission Requirements